Saturday, 28 February 2009

 George Street, theatre

-The George Street Theatre is one of the few surving heritage buildings in what was the theatre district.
-It is a stucco building in the Californian Spanish Mission style.
+The former Plaza Theatre along George Street is one of the few surviving heritage buildings in what was the theatre district.
+It is a stucco building in the Spanish Baroque style.
 The building housed a 'Planet Hollywood' restaurant back in the 1990s.
 The globe that was used by the once popular chain throughout the world has been retained by the current tenant, the 'Star Bar'.
 A gelato shop and fast food restaurant occupy the ground floor.

 Laiki Bank House, Castlereagh Street